SmokyDaBear/code-wiki-app/src/notes/sql/04-tables.md

 #### Tip: When altering a table, ensure that any changes made do not violate existing data integrity constraints or relationships with other tables.

+## Selecting Data from a Table

+The `SELECT` statement is used to retrieve data from a table.

+Using the `*` wildcard allows you to select all columns from the specified table, but normally you would specify particular columns to retrieve.
+Remeber that a column is a variable name in a table, like CustomerID or CustomerFirstName in the Customers table, while a row is a single record in that table, containing values for each column.

+### Syntax

+    SELECT * FROM _tablename;

+`SELECT` and `FROM` are SQL clauses and should be written in uppercase for better readability, while `_tablename` should be replaced with the actual name of the table you want to query.

 #### Previous: Review the [SQL Data Types 📊](data-types.md) notes to understand different data types available in SQL before creating tables.